Zard Mausam: Casting

 Faysal Quraishi was first approached to play the role of Waqar ul Hasan, but after his rejection Faisal Rehman played the role.
+Sania Saeed was selected to portray Mehrunnisa, marking her second appearance with Rehman as a couple after Khamoshiyaan (2009).

 Reception

-A reviewer from Dawn added it among the best serials of 2012, and praised the Saeed's performance. while reviewing it, TV Kahani praised the Saeed's performance and direction, but criticized the writing and slow pace of the series.
+A reviewer from Dawn added it among the best serials of 2012, and praised Saeed's performance. while reviewing it, TV Kahani praised Saeed's performance and direction, but criticized the writing and slow pace of the series.